serverless/blog/posts/2017-03-07-static-site-post-scheduler.md

 <img align="right" width="250" height="123" src="https://cloud.githubusercontent.com/assets/532272/23386639/779ce26c-fd0c-11e6-9e54-f33281e17719.jpg">

-Like many static site's we use markdown + github for all of our [blog content](https://github.com/serverless/blog/).
+Like many static sites we use Markdown + GitHub for all of our [blog content](https://github.com/serverless/blog/).

 Having content under version control comes with some great benefits:

-- **It's Open** - Anyone can submit/update content & fix typos via pull requests
+- **It's open** - Anyone can submit/update content and fix typos via pull requests
 - **Version control** - Roll back & see the history of any given post
 - **No CMS lock in** - We can easily port to any static site generator
 - **It's just simple** - No user accounts to manage, no CMS software to upgrade, no plugins to install.

 All that said, there are some *missing features* when it comes to running your site or blog via a static site generator.

 Lacking the ability to **schedule posts** to publish at a specific time is a pain.
-Publishing content to our [static site](https://github.com/serverless/site) & [blog](https://github.com/serverless/blog/) have been a manual process.
+Publishing content to our [static site](https://github.com/serverless/site) and [blog](https://github.com/serverless/blog/) has been a manual process.

-We had to physically be at our keyboards & use our meat sticks to click the "merge" button in github.
+We had to physically be at our keyboards and click the "merge" button in GitHub.

 How antiquated...